You are here

 Charlotte Country Club

 Charlotte Country Club began as The Mecklenburg Club in 1910.
 This first Club was located west of the city adjoining a pond on or near Stewart Creek.
 The activities of this early Club were confined to card games, picnics, boating, and fishing.
+The name was changed to Charlotte Country Club in 1917.
 The club moved to its present location in the Plaza Midwood neighborhood in 1931.
-Physical Description: 3x5 Publisher: Observer Printing House
+Physical Description: 3x5 Publisher: Southern Postcard Company

 First Presbyterian Church

-The First Presbyterian Church.
-Physical Description: 3x5 Publisher: International Post Card Company
+Autumn in Myers Park.
+Physical Description: 3x5 Publisher: Carolina Card Company